 Medical Treatment: In most workers’ compensation cases, you must seek medical treatment for your injury or illness to be eligible for medical benefits under workers’ comp.

-Coverage Under the Law: Not all workers are covered under Pennsylvania’s Workers’ Compensation Act.
-For example, independent contractors and certain types of seasonal workers may not be eligible.
+Coverage Under the Law: Not all employees are covered under Pennsylvania’s Workers’ Compensation Act.

-Here is a summarization of the key workers’ compensation benefits available in Pennsylvania:
+Here is a summarization of the benefits available:

 Medical Benefits: Covering all necessary medical care related to the work injury.

-Wage Loss Compensation: Providing financial support when an injury prevents an employee from working, either partially or totally.
+Wage Loss Compensation: Providing financial assistance when damage prevents an employee from working, either partially or totally.

-Specific Loss Benefits: Awarded for certain types of permanent injuries, such as loss of a limb or loss of vision.
+Specific Loss Benefits: Awarded for certain types of permanent work injury, such as loss of a limb or loss of vision.

-Temporary Partial Disability: Benefits for employees who can still work but at a reduced capacity due to their injury.
+Temporary Partial Disability: Coverage for employees who can still work but at a reduced capacity due to their work-related damage.

 Permanent Disability: Benefits for employees who suffer permanent impairments affecting their ability to earn wages.

-Death Benefits: Offered to the dependents of a worker who dies as a result of a work-related injury or illness, covering burial expenses and providing financial support.
+Death Benefits: Offered to the dependents of an employee who dies as a result of a work-related injury or illness, covering burial expenses and providing financial assistance.

 When to consider an appeal: